space

 Lecture schedule

-No. Date Subject Reading Homework
+Week Date Who Subject Reading Homework Project deadlines

 Data: Feature extraction, and visualization